Skip to main content

 • Enterprise modeling - The process of building models of whole or part of an enterprise with process models, data models, resource models and or new ontologies

-• BPMN- A graphical notation for specifying business processes in a Business Process Diagram
+• BPMN- A graphical notation for specifying business processes in a Business Process Diagram, providing a standard comprehensible to business users yet representing complex process semantics for technical users

 • SysML - A general-purpose graphical modeling language for specifying, analyzing, designing, and verifying complex systems that may include hardware, software, information, personnel, procedures, and facilities